gambonny/multi-tenant-task-manager/README.md

 * A Cloudflare Worker API (Hono + Drizzle + Neon Postgres)
 * A React frontend (TanStack Router + TanStack Query + Tailwind)

-The focus of this implementation is correctness, tenant isolation, clear validation, and a clean separation between backend and frontend concerns.

 ---

 # Monorepo Structure